carpentries/amy/docs/amy_database_structure.md

     * `event_id` id of the event this trainee was at.
 This is linked to the `workshops_event` table
     * `requirement_id` id of the requirement that is being recorded.
 This is linked to the `workshops_trainingrequirement` table*
     * `trainee_id` id of the trainee being evaluated.
 This is linked to the `workshops_person` table

+## Term

+`consents_term` - Stores all Terms in AMY.
+When Terms are archived (archived_at timestamp is set), that Term's TermOptions and Consents are archived as well; if required the Term is no longer required in AMY.

+* `slug` slug of the term.
+Used to uniquely identify the term.
+* `content` content of the term.
+This text shown to users when they consent.
+* `required_type` determines whether or not a term is considered required for the user or not.
+If required it will be shown to the user when they log in to consent to.
+* `help_text` additional text shown to the user in order to give more context on the term.

+## TermOption

+`consents_termoption` - Stores all options for a stored Term in AMY.
+These are displayed when the user is asked to consent to a term, and are considered answer choices for the term.
+When TermOptions are archived (archived_at timestamp is set), any Consents that rely on that option are archived and a new unset consent is created by AMY for the user.
+This may result in an email to any users who answered with this opition if the TermOption's term is required.

+* `term` a required foreign key to term.
+Unarchived term options attached to a term will be displayed to the user when the term is rendered.
+* `option_type` determines whether or not a term option is considered an affirmative aggrement to the term or the user has declined the term.
+* `content` the text displayed to the user when the term is rendered.
+* `archived_at` - a nullable timestamp

+## Consent

+`consents_consent` - Stores all consents for all users in AMY.
+When Consents are archived (archived_at timestamp is set), a new unset consent is created by AMY.

+* `person` - required foreign key to Person.
+* `term` - required foreign key to Term.
+Provided for ease of use and reduction of queries.
+There is a check on the Consent model to ensure the given TermOption belongs to the Term.
+* `term_option` - a nullable foreign key to TermOption.
+When this field is null, the Consent is unset.
+* `archived_at` - a nullable timestamp